Instructor Notes

 Instructor Note

-This episode really aims to go through the whole process once, as quickly as possible.
-In episode 3 we will expand on all the concepts that are lightly inroduced in episode 2.
-Some concepts like monitoring the training progress, optimization and learning rate are explained in detail in episode 3.
-It is good to stress this a few times, because learners will usually have a lot of questions like: ‘Why don’t we normalize our features’ or ‘Why do we choose Adam optimizer?’.
+It is good to stress the goal for this episode a few times, because learners will usually have a lot of questions like: ‘Why don’t we normalize our features’ or ‘Why do we choose Adam optimizer?’.
 It can be a good idea to park some of these questions for discussion in episode 3 and 4.

 BREAK